 As God looked around his garden and found an empty place, He then looked down upon the earth and saw his tired face.
 So He put his arms around him and lifted him to rest.
 Now Gods garden must be beautiful, for he always takes the best....

-To send flowers in memory of Dewayne Wheeless, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dewayne Wheeless, please visit our Heartfelt Sympathies Store.

 Dewayne Wheeless, born September 9th 1956, was called home on May 26th 2019 in Brooklyn, New York.
 He was the son of Archie J. Wheeless and Annie Lafolia Clemons-Wheelees, who both preceded him in death.
 He was the second oldest of three siblings and was preceded in death by his older sister, Audrey Wheeless - Graham.